-If we save the money, the choice lives to decide another day.
-We can spend that same money tomorrow on the same thing or something else.
-If we save the money over several years, it earns a little interest, gaining us a few more options.
+If you save the money, the choice lives to decide another day.
+You can spend that same money tomorrow on the same thing or something else.
+If you hold the money over several years, it earns a little interest, gaining even more options.

-There are things we can buy with money that can generate more money.
-Purchasing some asset, such as a rental property or tools for a craftsman, can lead to more money and more choices.
+There are things you can buy with the money that can generate more money.
+Purchasing some assets, such as a rental property or tools for crafts, can lead to more money and more choices.

 The Ultimate Money Choice

-If you spend some money and regret it, we can just work more or harder and earn more money.
-When we spend time, it is gone.
-We can’t generate more time.
+If you spend some money and regret it, you can always work more or harder and earn more money.
+When you spend time, it is gone.
+You can’t generate or earn more time.

 Here.
 I’ll just let Mr. Rohn tell you.

 “It’s possible to be online and off track.”